 I’m a Baha’i, and an expat kama’aina Hawaiian-American.
-I live in Wellington, New Zealand, with my Kiwi husband of almost a decade, Mr Dreamy, and our cat of almost seven very lucky years, Felicity.
+I live in Wellington, New Zealand, with my Kiwi husband of almost a decade, Mr Dreamy, and our cat of 11 wonderful years, Felicity.
 I’m mumble-mumble-30-something-ish, but routinely act like I’m 6, 16, and 106, sometimes all at the same time.
 I like to think that I have great hair, an open mind, and a sense of humor.
 Hopefully you can see at least two of the above in the photo above.

 The Dreamstress web site is a window into my world: my projects, new things I learn, things I know so well I can teach, the amazing places I live and the amazing places I visit, the wonderful people I am surrounded by, anything interesting that catches my fancy that I think might catch yours, and, of course, Felicity the cat.